nad0tornado/Game_Unity_TrainRacing/README.md

 I hope to release this game on Steam or another platform in the future for others to enjoy as well!

+**Future Plans:**
+- Drive a train from one end of the map to the other before time runs out, navigating tight bends and staying on the track
+- AI Trains that you can race against
+- A "Grand Prix" and "Tour" mode like the original game
+- Multiple types of trains to unlock
+- Multiplayer capability to vs other human players

+## Gallery

 **My Version**

 ![image](https://user-images.githubusercontent.com/67047470/228462525-5684246f-2551-4306-b01c-12b769f7e15d.png)